Life Lesson #1

 Who in the hell knows?
 I think it was destiny anyway, that the universe somehow made my choices for me and I was just a passenger chosen for the trip.
 Ever have this feeling?
 I get it all the time.

-I wish to thank Francois Hostal and his crew for all their dedicated time and effort putting together the Gateway.
-There will be a part three to this post very shortly.
+I wish to thank Kim Maki and Francois Hostal and for all their dedicated time and effort putting together the MGT Blog and MC5 Gateway.